FESOM/fesom2_doc/doc/getting_started/getting_started.rst

 Getting Started with FESOM2
 ***************************

 This chapter describes several ways of getting started with FESOM2.
 First we show a minimum set of comands that will lead to a working setup on systems where FESOM2 is used activelly.
-We also have instructions for Docker/Singularity and Ubumtu.
+We also have instructions for Docker/Singularity and Ubuntu.

 TL;DR version for supported HPC systems
 =======================================

-Supported systems are: `ollie` at AWI, `mistral` at DKRZ, `jureca` at JSC, HLRN, HAZELHEN.
+Supported systems are: generic ``ubuntu``, ``ollie`` at AWI, ``mistral`` at DKRZ, ``JURECA`` at JSC, ``HLRN``, ``HAZELHEN``.
 During configuration the system should be recognised and apropriate environmen variables and compiler options will be used.
 ::

     git clone https://gitlab.dkrz.de/FESOM/fesom2.git
     cd fesom2
     bash -l configure.sh

-create file fesom.clock in the output directory with the following content:
+create file fesom.clock in the output directory with the following content (if you plan to run with COREII foring):

 ::